 The days of passively talking “at” your audience online are well and truly over.
-It’s not enough to just put up a web page with static information about your company is not enough.
-To succeed in today’s interconnected global and digital world, requires actively “listening” to your audience’s needs and feedback, and building a social community around your services, company, and brand and ”listen” to their needs and feedback.
+It’s not enough to just put up a web page with static information.
+To achieve success in today’s highly connected digital economy, you need to build and nurture a community around your products, company, and brand and ”listen” to their needs and feedback.

-Social channels create a direct line of communication between your brand and your target audience and give anyone with an Internet connection instant access to the latest news about your products or services.
+Social channels create a direct line of communication between your business and your target audience and give anyone with an Internet connection direct access to the latest news around your products or services.

-As a business intelligence tool, social media monitoring is invaluable.
-Using social media monitoring as a form of business intelligence, however, is a complex undertaking, typically carried out by various groups that include digital reputation managers, marketing teams, market research, social engagement and community staff, professional sales reps, and social media marketing agencies.
-Typically, small businesses do not have the budget to pay a media monitoring service to continually track their coverage in the and actively monitor their online reputation.
+As a business intelligence tool, social media signal monitoring is invaluable.
+Using social media monitoring as a form of business intelligence, however, is a complex undertaking, often carried out by various groups that include digital reputation managers, marketing teams, market research, social engagement and community staff, professional sales reps, and social media marketing agencies.
+Typically, small businesses don’t can’t afford to pay media monitoring professionals to track their coverage in the and actively monitor their online reputation.

-Fortunately various providers have created a range of affordable and even free tools to facilitate the monitoring of a variety of social media channels, allowing companies to track consumer behavior around their brands allowing them to react to conversations and interact with online users in various social media platforms.
+Fortunately various providers have created a range of affordable and even free tools to facilitate the monitoring of a variety of social media channels, enabling you to identify consumer behavior around your products or brand allowing you to react to conversations and interact with online users in various social media platforms.

-In the article below, we explore a number of social media monitoring tools and technologies that are worth checking out and knowing about.
+In the article below, we explore several social media tracking tools and technologies that you may want to check out.

-- Pitch Your Products And Services To An Audience Of Buyers On Your Social Networks With WordPress
+- Pitch Your Services And Products To The Right Audience On Social Media With WordPress

-- Syndicate Your Content Across Many Social Channels
+- Share Your Content Across Multiple Social Channels

 - Explore Networking Opportunities And Joint Ventures, Find Affiliates, Recruit Talented Staff, etc.